 I wonder what Mr. Putin could add to the conversation, probably that it’s not your fault if you have bad days, in the end you are just a woman.
 (Guardian, 8 June 2017).

 Did you like this article?
-Medulla will soon be in English too…..thanks for your patience.
+Medulla is in English too.

 Medulla does research and provides education on the menstrual cycle and body literacy to women.
 The approach is based on science and physiology but it is holistic in scope.
 The aims are to teach the rhythm of the menstrual cycle and learn how to use it in order to build and maintain physical, mental and emotional health and fertility, a sophisticated and robust alarm and defence system against illness, negative patterns and dead ends and a compass, or metronome to dance in tune with the ups and downs of life.